 About Our District

-The White Bear Lake Area Schools serve all or parts of Birchwood, Gem Lake, Hugo, Lino Lakes, Little Canada, Maplewood, North Oaks, Vadnais Heights, White Bear Lake and White Bear Township, with nine elementary schools (K-5), two middle schools (6-8), a two-campus high school (9-12), an Area Learning Center, three locations of early childhood programs (birth-5) and a senior program.
-The school district, with a total population of approximately 50,000 residents, services approximately 8,100 students K-12.
+The White Bear Lake Area Schools serve all or parts of Birchwood, Gem Lake, Hugo, Lino Lakes, Little Canada, Maplewood, North Oaks, Vadnais Heights, White Bear Lake and White Bear Township, with six Early Childhood locations (birth-K), nine elementary schools (K-5), two middle schools (6-8), a two-campus high school (9-12), an Area Learning Center, three locations of early childhood programs (birth-5) and a senior program.
+The school district, with a total population of approximately 63,000 residents, serves almost 9,000 students E-12.

-Elementaries focus on basic-skills through innovative instruction, including a renowned mathematics curriculum.
-Traditional classroom settings are available at the Distric''s neighborhood schools, and Matoska International is an International Baccalaureate World School site.
+Elementaries focus on basic-skills through innovative instruction, including elementary world language and elementary orchestra.
+Traditional classroom settings are available at the District's neighborhood schools, and Matoska International is an International Baccalaureate World School site.
 A gifted program is offered for District students demonstrating exceptional ability in communications and mathematics.
 School-aged childcare is available before and after school.

 Middle schools take traditional studies into challenging new areas through inter-disciplinary teaching teams, providing a smooth transition from the elementary to high school classroom.
 The middle school curriculum is a rigorous curriculum with high standards designed to meet the unique needs of each individual student.
 Three years of world language (Spanish, French and German) are available.
 Enriched classes are offered.